PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 07:37:09
+Last updated: 2024-04-05 07:37:42
-Random Quote: I feel like her sobriety is completely dependent on how available I am to her. - Jules Vaughn
+Random Quote: I just want to say to whoever is voting for me that I would certainly make an awful Lord Commander.
+But so would all these others.  -  Dolorous Edd Tollett